manpanmanpan/manpanmanpan.github.io/_posts/2019-3-7-Decision Tree.md

 as large of a reduction in variance as averaging many uncorrelated quantities.
 Random forests overcome this problem by forcing each split to consider only a subset of the predictors.

-As with bagging, random forests will not overfit if we increase B, so in practice we use a value of B sufficiently large for the error rate to have settled down.
+As with bagging, random forests will **not overfit** if we increase B.

+## 4. Boosting

+Boosting works in a similar way as Bagging, except that the trees are grown sequentially: each tree is grown using information from previously grown trees.
+Boosting does not involve bootstrap sampling; instead each tree is fit on a modified version of the original data set.

+Note that in boosting, the construction of each tree depends strongly on the trees that have already been grown.

+In boosting, because the growth of a particular tree takes into account the other trees that have already been grown, smaller trees are typically sufficient.
+Using smaller trees can **aid in interpretability** as well; for instance, using stumps leads to an **additive** model.